g0mb4ck/lunar-lander/README.md

 ## Thanks

-Huge thanks to @ceres-c for his help on glitcher-threaded.py
+Huge thanks to Federico Cerutti (aka @ceres-c) for his help on glitcher-threaded.py